 The Mortgage Industry In 2023

-As we move into the Spring of 2023, the mortgage sector has been able to adapt proficiently to our current climate.
-The Bank of England’s figures demonstrated a staggering 21% decrease in mortgage lending for December, the fourth consecutive month to experience reductions in individuals securing financing to buy homes, yet still faced declining house prices and reduced customer affordability.
+The Mortgage Industry In 2023 | As we move into Spring 2023, the mortgage sector has been able to adapt effectively to our current climate.
+The Bank of England’s figures showed a staggering 21% decrease in mortgage lending in December, the fourth consecutive month of declines in individuals securing financing to buy homes.
+Yet, the sector still faces declining house prices and reduced customer affordability.

 The article discussed products and schemes that can significantly help with getting a mortgage, such as the following;